wtsi-hgi/bsub_jupyter_lab/README.md

         http://node-10-4-1:53074/?token=ea9bba78eb0840154b45acfc90dc9395e66c8d6fbcb2d4be
 ```

 If you are working remotely, you need to be connected via VPN or use ssh tunneling to access the node from your web browser.
-With the latter, try manually replacing `[node].sanger.ac.uk` with `[node].internal.sanger.ac.uk` in the address.
+With the latter, you need to :
+ - manually replace `[node].sanger.ac.uk` with `[node].internal.sanger.ac.uk` in the address.
+ - forward the port of the host that is running Jupyter Lab on to a port on your local machine.
+For the example above, open a new terminal session and do `ssh -L 53074:node-10-4-1.internal.sanger.ac.uk:53074 your_sanger_sername@ssh.sanger.ac.uk`, which forwards port 53074 on node-10-4-1 to port 53074 on your localhost, jumping through the SSH gateway.

 #### R libraries
 2 R versions are currently available in the notebook: R 3.6.1 and R 4.0.0 .